 Consider each member of your sales team.
 Reps, management, and leadership all have varying responsibilities.
 Tailor incentives to what is asked of each sales role in the sales process so they provide the best opportunities for your sales team to succeed.

-B - Based on Company Culture The most successful companies are built on unique, distinct cultures that motivate employees and boost company morale.
+The most successful companies are built on unique, distinct cultures that motivate employees and boost company morale.
 Your company and sales teams are no different–your incentive plan has a huge effect on employee motivation and morale.
 Consider the following questions when designing your compensation plan:

 - How competitive is your pay compared to the rest of your industry/market?